amida-tech/blue-button-gen-fhir/README.md

 mtfhir.contentToFHIR(content, patientEntry);
 ```
 and all the patient references in the Bundle will be updated.
-Otherwise the patient references are not assigned.
+Otherwise the patient references are assigned from the newly created patient resource.

 By default Medication and Substance resources are included as internal resources.
 You can request them as external resources instead